-Setting up a SoFi Money® Vault as a car fund can be a good option for saving towards a new car if you’re considering selling your current vehicle.
+Setting up a SoFi Checking and Savings® Account can be a good option for saving towards a new car if you’re considering selling your current vehicle.
 Account-holders earn interest on their deposits and pay zero fees, so more of your hard-earned money can be put toward your financial goals.

 Photo credit: iStock/Sakkawokkie

 SoFi® Checking and Savings is offered through SoFi Bank, N.A. ©2022 SoFi Bank, N.A.
 All rights reserved.
 Member FDIC.
 Equal Housing Lender.